 This has meant that in the past we have had to adopt an incremental approach towards refurbishment.
-However, to ensure long-term sustainability and viability, the hospital now has to take action and embark upon major reconfiguration.
+However, to ensure long-term sustainability and viability (many of the current buildings are incapable of being upgraded to achieve net zero), the hospital now has to take action and embark upon major reconfiguration.
 This is based on a real need – we can no longer just do refurbishment on a piecemeal basis.

 We want to position Salisbury District Hospital at the forefront of integrated healthcare, working with others to create a modern centre which serves the community’s changing needs.
 The opportunity to secure funding over a longer period will provide the Trust and its partners with the means to achieve this outcome.

 - Is this the final stage of the project?

 No, we are just at the very beginning.
 One of the key considerations is to minimise any impact on the existing hospital operations.
 The scheme will be carefully planned and phased to help achieve this and the work will not be carried out all at once.

 - What is the rationale behind each different new building?

 We are at an early stage of the process and are still finalising our plans.
 We have not yet made final decisions on the exact format or configuration of the buildings, but we are doing an options appraisal that will assess the health needs and our plans will be developed around this.

 However, our priorities are clear.
 We want to: